 Prior to 2004 Disaster Risk Reduction efforts lay with the UNISDR, with the first international conferences occurring in Yokohama, Japan in 1994 and then Hyogo, Japan in 2005, had created an outline of global expectations for Disaster: Prevention, Preparedness and Mitigation.

 In March 2015, a third global conference was convened in Sendai and the main focus was on Disaster Risk Reduction Methods; prior to and following disasters – therefore employing both a proactive and reactive approach to all Disaster Management work.
 Henceforth, the current global agenda promotes grass-root level Disaster Preparedness Education and Community Engagement Activities in order to provide those most vulnerable to Disasters with appropriate resilient behaviours.

 It is vital to raise the perception of such hazards and also to encourage and promote appropriate grassroots mitigation strategies; accessing all ages via targeted workshops and community activities.
-No matter how small, the difference that can be made through EduCARE India’s future Disaster Management and Emergency Planning projects is so important as a matter of saving lives and maintaining environmentally sustainable rural livelihoods and conserving natural resources and biodiversity.
+No matter how small, the difference that can be made through EduCARE India’s Disaster Preparedness and Response projects as a matter of saving lives and health, maintaining sustainable livelihoods and conserving natural resources and biodiversity.